-Hoboken is no stranger to serious flooding issues, and when it does, like Tropical Depression Ida and rainstorms before her, it’s a very scary thing for a variety of reasons.
-The first, of course, being the personal safety of yourself, your loved ones, pets, and neighbors.
-The second is the safety of your home and belongings — and damage from the flooding.
-To help, we’ve compiled some quick tips for you to refer to if you have the unfortunate situation of flooding in your home or business.
+Hoboken is no stranger to serious flooding issues, and when it does flood, it’s a very scary thing for a variety of reasons.
+The first, of course, is fearing for the personal safety of yourself, your loved ones, pets, and neighbors.
+The second is worrying about the safety of your home and belongings — and damage from the flooding.
+It can feel overwhelming not knowing what to do when your home floods in Hudson County.
+With Tropical Storm Nicole on its way to New Jersey, we’ve compiled some quick tips for you to refer to if you have the unfortunate situation of flooding in your home or business.
 Here’s what to do if your home floods in Hoboken + beyond.
-Bookmark this for later, and hope you never have to use it.

 ^Hurricane Sandy flooding in Hoboken